Hyundai unveils hybrid-dedicated car to take on Toyota's Prius

 "Oil prices could reduce hybrid car sales.
 But this is the way we have to go," Lee told reporters.

-Hyundai said the compact car, named the IONIQ, achieved fuel economy of 22.4 kms per liter, or 52.7 miles per gallon, in Korea.
-It would be rolled out in mid-January in its home market at a starting price of about 22.9 million won ($19,145).
+Hyundai said the compact car, named the IONIQ, achieved fuel economy of 22.4 kms per litre, or 52.7 miles per gallon, in Korea.
+It would be rolled out in mid-January in its home market at a starting price of about 22.9 million won (13,089 pounds).

 The latest Prius has not been launched in Korea, but Lee said the IONIQ would beat it for fuel economy in the United States and South Korea.